 Sometimes, an individual may have had an unexpected or unusual reaction to drinking, or it has interacted with another medicine he/she takes.
 Blood and/or urine samples are usually taken for alcohol and drug testing.
-For longer time intervals, a lock of hair may be collected and used for testing.
+For longer time intervals, a lock of hair may be collected and used for testing, but the hair is not taken until at least 4 - 6 weeks after the incident.